 Your Guts Are An Emotional Center

 Eating healthfully, however, can be challenging to do consistently.
 Anyone who has tried and failed at a diet can attest to this.
-It’s a daily conflict between the desirability of eating healthy against the taste and convenience of junk food.
+It’s a daily conflict between the desirability of eating healthy versus the taste and convenience of junk food.

 As they say, anything worthwhile ain’t easy.

-There are 100 million neurons in the enteric nervous system, far more than the 13.5 million in the human spinal cord.
+There are 100 million neurons in the enteric nervous system, far more than the 13.5 million neurons in the spinal cord.
 This makes sense because the enteric nervous system is huge.
 It starts in the esophagus and ends in the anus.

 Because it’s brain tissue, it works like a brain.
 The enteric nervous system sends and receives impulses.
 It remembers.
 It responds to emotions.
 The chemical messengers, known as neurotransmitters, even transmit messages like the neurotransmitters in the big brain.
 This second brain even makes important compounds like serotonin.

-While it’s sometimes called the “second brain” that term is confusing.
+While it’s sometimes called the “second brain,” that term is confusing.
 It’s interconnected neural tissue.
 The enteric nervous system isn’t centralized in any one place like the brain or spinal cord.

 It’s classified as part of the autonomic nervous system.